LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_2/DCAF_Hands_On_2.md

 2. Next, create an override for the **apply key value pairs.vi** to store the parameters that were saved as keys into the **Custom Temperature Controller runtime.ctl**.
 To create the override VI, right-click on the runtime class and select **New >> VI for Override** and select the **apply key value pairs.vi** in the *New Override* window.

 3. Modify the **apply key value pairs.vi** to look like the one in the image below.
 When the Output Range High or Output Range Low key is detected we store its value in the corresponding element in our private data.
+Save the modified VI in the **\\Temperature Controller\Modules\Custom Temperature Controller\module\execution** folder.

 |![apply key value pairs.jpg](Pictures/apply_key_value_pairs.jpg)|
 |:--:|
 |*Figure 1.8*|

+     a.
+Other than the two cases shown in the image, there is a *Default* case that simply passes runtime object from the input to the output as it is.
+     b.
+Make sure you use shift registers to store the object class in the for loop.
+     c.
+Make sure the VI doesn't have a broken arrow when you finish modifying it.

 4. Navigate to **Custom Controller Module runtime.lvclass** and open **process.vi** in the overrides folder.
 On either side, Scripted Accessors convert tag bus data into your user-defined cluster.
 These methods are not automatically generated and must be generated when the project is first scripted or after any change to the interface.
 We will cover how to make changes to this VIs in Part C of this exercise.
 Feel free to explore with more detail the code inside these accessors.